-General principles for calculating a personal budget are set out in the Act and guidance.
-There are different local approaches in practice.
+General principles for calculating a personal budget are set out in the guidance.
+There may be different local approaches in practice.

-Ready reckoner approach - the local authority identifies the number of hours of care and support needed to meet your eligible needs, discusses with you how you would like that support delivered and works out the hourly cost, to calculate your overall personal budget.
+Ready reckoner approach - the local authority identifies the number of hours of care and support needed to meet your eligible needs.
+They discuss with you how you would like that support delivered and work out the hourly cost, to calculate your overall personal budget.

-Resource allocation system (RAS) - Many local authorities use a RAS, which is based on statistical information about care costs, to calculate an amount for your personal budget.
+Resource allocation system (RAS) - many local authorities use a RAS, which is based on statistical information about care costs, to calculate an amount for your personal budget.

 Some local authorities use a computer programme to do this.
 Inevitably, this comes up with a standardised figure that may not be right for you.
 The local authority must ensure your final personal budget figure is sufficient to meet your eligible needs.